+Self-propelled mowers require less effort.
 Typically the most expensive type of lawn mower, self-propelled models do the pushing for you.
 Less expensive models often have set speeds, while pricier models use an automatic transmission and speed levers to accelerate and slow down.
-Top mowers can travel up to 4 mph and have user-friendly controls within easy reach.
+The top self-propelled mowers can travel up to 4 mph and have user-friendly controls within easy reach.
 Self-propelled mowers come in both gas and electric models, and tend to be a bit more expensive than push mowers.

+Push mowers are lighter and less expensive.
 If you want to spend less on a lawn mower and don't mind putting in a little extra mowing effort, consider a push mower.
-Other than the transmission, there is very little difference between each brand's push models and self-propelled mowers.
+Other than the transmission, there is very little difference between push mowers and self-propelled mowers.
 Look for a model with large wheels and ball bearings, which improve mobility.

+Cordless lawn mowers run on a rechargeable battery.
 Cordless lawn mowers give you more freedom than corded lawn mowers and are often more powerful.
 However, they are also best for lawns of no more than half an acre because battery run time is limited to about an hour.
-Cordless lawn mowers use a lead-acid battery that typically lasts two to three years; good battery maintenance is key to extending its life.
-Cordless mowers are heavier than their corded relatives and are available with just as many features as gas mowers.
+Some cordless lawn mowers use a lead-acid, battery, like the one in your car, and that typically lasts two to three years; good battery maintenance is key to extending its life.
+Some newer cordless mowers run on lithium-ion batteries (Li-ion) -- beefier versions of the Li-ion batteries used to power cordless tools and other appliances.
+The advantage of Li-ion technology include lighter weight (lead-acid-battery cordless mowers can be heavy) and fast recharge time.
+If it's features you want, cordless mowers are available with just as many features as gas mowers.

+Reel mowers are the greenest option.
+Using a spinning reel to cut grass, manual reel mowers are operated by simply pushing them.
+These mowers offer more of an aerobic workout -- considered an advantage by many.
+Reel mowers are quiet, low-maintenance, are cheaper than most powered mowers, and save you money down the line on repairs and servicing.
 Because they mow slower, require more work and their blades aren't strong enough for twigs or unruly grass, experts advise using a reel mower on weed-free properties smaller than half an acre.
 Plan on cutting about twice a week, on average, to keep grass from getting too high to mow.
-Reel mowers are not only increasing in popularity, but according to expert tests, they are improving in performance.
+Reel mowers are not only increasing in popularity with those who want a more environmentally friendly option to trim their lawn and, according the feedback that we've seen, they are improving in performance.

 Elsewhere in this report:

-Our Sources: Links to the expert and user reviews we used to select the top lawn mowers, along with our assessment of each reviewer's expertise, credibility and helpfulness.
+Our Sources: These are the expert and user reviews we used to select the top lawn mowers, along with our assessment of each reviewer's expertise, credibility and helpfulness.